 Audio By Carbonatix

-Dec 12 (Reuters) – Arcus Biosciences said on Friday it will stop a late-stage study testing its experimental cancer drug combination in patients with advanced stomach and esophageal cancers after it failed to improve the survival rate.
+Dec 12 (Reuters) – Arcus Biosciences said on Friday it would stop a late-stage study testing its experimental cancer drug combination in patients with advanced stomach and esophageal cancers after it failed to improve the survival rate.

-The trial tested Arcus’ experimental antibodies domvanalimab and zimberelimab with chemotherapy against Bristol Myers Squibb’s nivolumab plus chemotherapy, the current standard treatment.
+The trial tested Arcus’ experimental antibodies, domvanalimab and zimberelimab, with chemotherapy against Bristol Myers Squibb’s nivolumab plus chemotherapy, the current standard treatment.

 No new safety issues were found, the companies said.